Iowa Sheep Industry Association Scholarship

 This is a one-time $500.00 scholarship awarded to high school seniors who will be attending a two or four-year college.

 Applicants must have an involvement and a passion for the sheep industry.
 The award is based on individual scholastic performance, leadership, citizenship and participation in sheep related activities.

 The scholarship will be awarded directly to the recipient.
-Payment will be made after the recipient provides a completed ﬁrst-semester college GPA transcript copy to the scholarship committee.
+Payment will be made after the recipient provides the mid-term grades for the ﬁrst-semester of college to the scholarship committee.

 The recipient will be asked to work one day at the Iowa State Fair Lamb Food Stand, and provide a newsletter article about themselves for publication in the Iowa Sheep Industry Association Newsletter.

 - Complete Scholarship Application Form and

 - Attach Two (2) non-family letters of recommendation, with contact

 - Provide a brief cover letter addressing “Why I am applying for this scholarship”.

 - Mail to:

 - The application must be postmarked no later than April 15, 2022.